reactiveui/website/input/docs/getting-started/index.md

 ### 4.Create Views

+ReactiveUI allows you to create views using two different approaches.
+The recommended approach is using [type-safe ReactiveUI bindings](https://reactiveui.net/docs/handbook/data-binding/) that can save you from memory leaks and runtime errors.
+The second approach is using XAML markup bindings.

 <details><summary>Create Views using ReactiveUI type-safe bindings (recommended)</summary>

 First, we need to register our views in the `App.cs` file.